How does Pimenton smoked paprika taste?

 Where does the smoked pepper come from?

-The smoked pepper comes from the de la Vera valley.
-It is located in the Western Region of Spain, and its name is Extremadura.
+The smoked pepper comes from the Western Region of Spain, and its name is Extremadura.

 The valley whereby, the Sierra de Gredos flows is very fertile, and ideal for the cultivation of peppers.
 During the summertime, it is warm, with temperatures around 30 °C and during winters cold.
 The climatic conditions and the production process is similar to those in the Basque Country for Piment d'Espelettes.